 La Rambla, a pedestrian strip roughly 1km long, is world-famous of street performers, fortune-tellers, pet and flowers stands and artists, A stroll along this bustling avenue can be and adventure at any hour, day or night.
 The tree-lined thoroughfare, known in Catalan as Las Rambles, actually consists of five distintc ramblas.

 Font de Canaletes-visitors who want to come back to Barcelona are supposed to sample the fountain’s water.
 Halfway down La Rambla, Joan Miro’s paviment mosaic brightens up the alrady colourful street.
 Pass the Monument a Colom on the way out to Rambla del Mar for a spectacular view of the Mediterranean.

-The entire block between C.Aragó and C.Consell de Cent, known as La Manzana de la Discordia, is one of the most notable Modernist landmark.
-It is known as the block of discord due to the clash among three designs: Casa Amatller, Casa Lleó, and Casa Batlló.
+The entire block between C.Aragó and C.Consell de Cent, known as La Manzana de la Discordia, is one of the most notable Modernist landmark, and you will see the clash among three designs: Casa Amatller, Casa Lleó, and Casa Batlló

 Casa Batllo designed by Gaudi – Bone-shaped columns